Best Plants To Create A Rock Garden

 What are the best plants for a rockery?

 The best rockery plants tend to be alpines – these grow naturally in mountainous areas, so will thrive in a rockery with similar conditions.
 Alpines are a great plant for a rock garden as they are extremely low maintenance as well as being tolerant to drought, so are an incredibly easy way to inject colour and life into your garden.

 Some popular alpine varieties include:

-- Silene schafta.
-Also commonly known as ‘autumn catchfly’, these semi-evergreen plants feature bright green leaves with small pink or purple flowers.
+- Silene schafta: also commonly known as ‘autumn catchflies’, these semi-evergreen plants feature bright green leaves with small pink or purple flowers.

 When to plant rockery plants

 Alpines thrive best when planted in spring or autumn, as they will establish faster in these moderate climates.
 However, alpines can be successfully planted at any time of year, so don’t be put off if these seasons have passed!